-- provide a friendly environment which enables the student to feel welcome and part of the home; - receive a schedule of the learner's timetable, including classes and excursions, from the provider; - provide meals and services as agreed with the ELE provider; - declare if they also provide homestay services to another ELE provider, other type of provider, e.g., a university or agency, at the time of confirming accommodation for a learner.
+- provide a friendly environment which enables the student to feel welcome and part of the home; - receive a schedule of the learner's timetable, including classes and excursions, from the provider; - provide meals and services as agreed with the ELE provider; - declare if they also provide homestay services to another ELE provider, or other provider, e.g., a HEI or agency, at the time of confirming accommodation for a learner.

-5.1.1 Homestay providers and minors (11-18 years old)
+1.1 Homestay providers and minors (11-18 years old)

 - All adults who are resident at the homestay undergo Garda Vetting prior to the homestay provider being accepted by the ELE provider; - ELE providers ensure that minors are not placed in homestay providers with other learners over the age of 18, unless written permission has been received by the minor's parents or guardian prior to their arrival.
-All permissions are documented: - ELE providers ensure that parents or the legal guardians of learners receive the emergency telephone number; - Junior learners and homestay providers are made aware of rules, e.g., curfew times, evening outings etc., which must be observed; - Junior learners who are part of a group are provided with the names and contact numbers of the group leaders.
+All permissions are documented; - ELE providers ensure that parents or the legal guardians of learners receive the emergency telephone number; - Learners who are minors and homestay providers are made aware of rules, e.g., curfew times, evening outings etc., which must be observed; - Learners who are minors and who are part of a group are provided with the names and contact details of the group leaders; group leaders are provided with the names, addresses and contact details for each of their learner's homestay provider.

-5.1.2 Facilities at a homestay provider
+1.2 Facilities at a homestay provider